Muhd-Ridwan/Food_Ordering_System/README.md

-This is a group project assignment using JAVA.
+This is a group project assignment using netbeans JAVA.
 GUI Based

+This project have 5 actor which is Customer, Vendor, Runner, Manager, Administration.